Author: Dr. Jean-Paul Rodrigue

 Lead time.
 The time it takes for an order to be fulfilled, which includes preparation, packing, and delivery to a designed location.
 Often labeled as the arrival rate and is mostly linked with the function of distribution, such as its efficiency and reliability.

-Before the emergence of e-commerce, customers were rarely directly exposed to the concepts of cycle time and lead time since goods were directly purchased at a store.
-The customer was seeing the outcome of cycle and lead times, but not the process as goods were readily available.
-Even out-of-stock items were barely noticed since not available on store shelves.
-An online transaction, particularly if it concerns a complex and customizable good (e.g. a computer), commonly includes the time it takes for the order to be ready for shipment and the delivery time from the distribution center to the customer’s address.
+Before the emergence of e-commerce, customers were rarely directly exposed to cycle time and lead time constraints since goods were directly purchased at a store.
+The customer saw the outcome of cycle and lead times, but not the process, as goods were readily available.
+Even out-of-stock items were barely noticed since they were unavailable on store shelves.
+An online transaction, particularly if it concerns a complex and customizable good (e.g. a computer), commonly includes the time it takes for the order to be ready for shipment and the delivery time from the distribution center.

 2. Driving Forces in Supply Chain Management

-Logistics is a fundamental component of efficiency improvements in a market economy.
-Supply chain management is the outcome of an evolution integrating technical, technological, and managerial improvements.
-During the 1980s, the application of flow control permitted the reduction of inventories for time-sensitive manufacturing activities from several days’ worth to several hours.
+Logistics is a fundamental component of efficiency improvements in a market economy, improving interactions between supply and demand.
+It is an evolution integrating technical, technological, and managerial improvements.
+During the 1980s, flow control permitted the reduction of inventories for time-sensitive manufacturing activities from several days’ worth to several hours.
 These efforts initially took place within the factory, while supply and output flowed as batches from suppliers and distributors.
 In the 1990s, with the convergence of logistics and information and communication technologies, this principle was increasingly applied to the whole supply chain, particularly to the function of distribution.
-Since 2010s, there have been renewed efforts toward the automation of logistics, which includes automated warehouses, and the digitalization of supply chains.
+Since the 2010s, there have been renewed efforts toward the automation of logistics, which includes automated warehouses and the digitalization of supply chains.

 a.
 Inventory management